yeaung276/NeuralStyleTransfer/readme.md

 ### Introduction

-This is Neural Style Transfer implementation using vgg-net-deep-19 conv-net.
+This is Neural Style Transfer implementation using vgg-net-deep-19 conv-net and Gram metrix.
 The hypermeters in here are used from Coursera-coursed(Convolutional Neural Network).
 You can expreiment with different parameter in [this colab notebook](https://colab.research.google.com/github/yeaung276/NeuralStyleTransfer/blob/master/NeuralStyleTransfer.ipynb).

 ### How to run the project